 The DOs and DON’Ts of Submitting to SEO Friendly Directories

 - Do Find Local Niche Directories: If you are a local business find local directories that are specific to your niche, there will probably only be a few (at best) in your local area that satisfy your niche.
-You can use the Link Acquisition Assistant to find new local link directories targeted to your business niche to supplement your other link building campaigns.

 - Don’t Submit to a Mass Amount of Directories: If you are a small business do not submit to 1000 directories for 9.99.
 This has proven through our testing to dramatically hurt a websites ranking for primary keywords by flooding a websites link graph with mass amounts of low quality/spam links.